nimadez/mental-diffusion/README.md

 ## Web Interface
-> Notice: The web interface is under active development
+> The web interface is a prototype with minimal bugs

 <img src="media/webui.jpg?raw=true">